 Of course, we do recommend that you pay a little extra and opt for the Audi A3 S Line because the A3’s lower-spec trims are left a little wanting when it comes to standard kit and tech.

-With a similar interior cabin, standard tech and exterior styling, the only real major difference belongs to the high-powered engine, but is that what you’re really looking for in a small family hatchback?
+With a similar interior cabin, standard tech and exterior styling, the only real major difference belongs to the high-powered engine, but is that what you’re really looking for a small car that fits a family of three?
 Probably not.
 So for that reason, the Audi A3 takes home the bragging rights on this occasion.